An Encounter with Christ

 “I am not a Christian, but I do know this: calling out Jesus Christ by name is the way to having a personal relationship with God.
 I am not going to try and convince you to join any church, believe in any creed or dogma, or do anything.
 This is not about control.
 This is not about some mystic teaching either.
 I am here to give you the opportunity to receive Jesus Christ into your life.
 I would like to pray over you if you will let me.”

 The year prior, when I was experimenting heavily with psychedelics, I gained a strange and unexpected love of Christ.
 I never grew up religious, and so the first time I read the New Testament, the only filter I had to understand it was the one I had gained from my L.S.D. trips and books like Be Here Now.
 I remember reading Christ’s words, “The kingdom of God is within,” and thinking, “does anyone else see what I’m seeing?
 Has anyone else actually read this?”
 It seemed to me that Christ was espousing the deepest truths I had uncovered from my weekend experiments.
 Although I also read the words of the Buddha, the Bhagavad Gita, and many other holy texts, for some reason my fascination with Christ only grew with each successive L.S.D. trip.
 I started looking into the writings of the early Christian church to try and see what their understanding of His teachings was.
 This culminated in a short-lived period of me even calling myself a Christian, although the word meant something different to me than almost everyone else I told it to.
-(This caused my friends and especially my parents some confusion.)
 I tried to attend some progressive Christian churches, but none of it ever seemed to fit.
 I couldn’t even find an image of Jesus I liked, and yet I couldn’t stop feeling this deep intimacy with Him.
 My time alone in the desert only brought me closer.

 So, as I stood star-struck at the man before me, at both my lowest point and the end of a hard year of attempted devotion to God, here was the opportunity, the possibility, to finally meet the Being that, no matter how strange it seemed, felt like home.